CARV-ICS-FORTH/frisbee/README.md

 * **Run tests:**  provides seamless scaling from a single workstation to hundreds of machines.
 * **Debug tests:**  through extensive monitoring and comprehensive dashboards

-Our platform consists of a set of Kubernetes controller designed to run performance benchmarks and and introduce failure conditions into a running system, monitor site-wide health metrics, and notify systems with status updates during the testing procedure.
+Our platform consists of a set of Kubernetes controller designed to run performance benchmarks and introduce failure conditions into a running system, monitor site-wide health metrics, and notify systems with status updates during the testing procedure.